snowplow-archive/snowplow.github.com/_posts/2015-07-29-schema-guru-0.3.0-released-for-generating-redshift-tables-from-json-scheams.md

 <h3 id="ddl-schema">--schema for specifying your tables' schema</h3>

-By default, tables are generated in the `atomic` schema, and the `--raw` option generates tables within no named schema.
+By default, tables are generated in the `atomic` schema, while the `--raw` option generates tables without a named schema.

 If you want to specify your own schema for the `CREATE TABLE` DDL, use the ``--schema`` option: